NASCAR O'Reilly Auto Parts Series: "Buschwhacking"

 In 2007, the NASCAR Cup Series began racing with the Car of Tomorrow, a radically new specification different from the NOAPS.
 NASCAR Cup Series drivers have admitted that driving the O'Reilly Auto Parts car the day before the race does little to help with the NASCAR Cup Series race, as the cars differ greatly.
 This loosely resulted in the new Nationwide Series car making its debut in the 2010 Subway Jalapeño 250 at Daytona International Speedway.
 This car has a set-up closer to the current Cup car and some Cup drivers who have tested the car say it has similar handling characteristics.
 The new car has gone full-time since the 2011 season.
 In 2007, six out of the top ten drivers in the final point standings were Cup regulars, with Jason Leffler being the only non-Cup driver in that group to win a race in 2007.
 This number decreased from 2006 when 8 out of 10 drivers were Cup regulars.
-The decreased number is attributed to Cup regulars running only partial schedules, allowing for more NAOPS regulars to reach the top ten in points.
+The decreased number is attributed to Cup regulars running only partial schedules, allowing for more NOAPS regulars to reach the top ten in points.
 However, the champions from 2006 to 2010 were all Cup regulars driving the full series schedule (Kevin Harvick, Carl Edwards, Clint Bowyer, Kyle Busch, and Brad Keselowski).
 As a result, beginning with the 2011 season, NASCAR implemented a rule stating that drivers could only compete for the drivers' championship in one of three national series (Cup, O'Reilly Auto Parts, and Truck) of the drivers' choosing.

 On October 26, 2016, NASCAR announced plans to limit Cup participation in the lower series starting in 2017.
-Cup drivers who were competing for points in the Cup Series with at least five years of experience in the series would be allowed to compete in up to 10 NAOPS races, but are banned from racing in the series' regular season finale, Playoff, and Dash 4 Cash races.
+Cup drivers who were competing for points in the Cup Series with at least five years of experience in the series would be allowed to compete in up to 10 NOAPS races, but are banned from racing in the series' regular season finale, Playoff, and Dash 4 Cash races.